Pronounced: My-e-lo-dys-plas-tic syn-dromes

-The only cure for MDS is a stem cell transplant (SCT).
-A SCT starts with high-dose chemotherapy to kill the bone marrow, and is then followed by an injection of healthy stem cells.
+The only cure for myelodysplastic syndrome (MDS) is a stem cell transplant (SCT).
+An SCT starts with high-dose chemotherapy to kill the bone marrow, and is then followed by an injection of healthy stem cells.
 The stem cells used can come from the blood or bone marrow.

-Many doctors will only perform an SCT on a patient that is aged 50 or younger.
+Many doctors will only perform an SCT on a patient that is aged 50 years old or younger.

 Myelodysplastic Syndromes Foundation